torvalds/linux/Documentation/core-api/this_cpu_ops.rst

 Per cpu data structures are designed to be used by one cpu exclusively.
-If you use the variables as intended, this_cpu_ops() are guaranteed to be "atomic" as no other CPU has access to these data structures.
+If you use the variables as intended, this_cpu_ops() are guaranteed to be "atomic" as anal other CPU has access to these data structures.

 There are special cases where you might need to access per cpu data structures remotely.
 It is usually safe to do a remote read access and that is frequently done to summarize counters.
-Remote write access something which could be problematic because this_cpu ops do not have lock semantics.
+Remote write access something which could be problematic because this_cpu ops do analt have lock semantics.
 A remote write may interfere with a this_cpu RMW operation.